EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

 I'm not going to preach the benefits of testing your code.
 There are already enough assholes in the world making you feel bad.
 But let's test it.

 Just like a lot of things in JavaScript, there are a million different libraries that do what we want.
-There's [Jasmine](http://jasmine.github.io/) and [Vows](http://vowsjs.org/) or [Assert](http://nodejs.org/api/assert.html) and [Should](https://github.com/tj/should.js)...I'd go crazy trying to explain all of them to you.
-Know that there are other options out there, and if you don't like these, there's a lot of good shopping to do.
+There's [Jest](https://jestjs.io/) and [Ava](https://github.com/avajs/ava) for running tests, or [Assert](http://nodejs.org/api/assert.html) and [Should](https://github.com/tj/should.js) for doing assertions.
+Know that there are other options out there, and if you don't like the options I outline below, there's a lot of good shopping to do.

-Today, we're going to use three testing libraries: [Mocha](http://mochajs.org/), [Chai](http://chaijs.com/), and [Sinon](http://sinonjs.org/).
+Today, we're going to use three testing libraries: [Mocha](https://mochajs.org/), [Chai](https://www.chaijs.com/), and [Sinon](https://sinonjs.org/).

 ### What are these things?

-If you don't know much about testing, let me steal a line from [another guide of mine](/how-do-i-jasmine/):

-> Testing in a nutshell: basically, your program will have a bunch of functions and classes.
+Testing in a nutshell: basically, your code will have a bunch of functions and classes and whatnot.
 You want to make sure that, no matter what you throw at them, they'll perform how you want them to.
 For example, this function should always return a string that says `"hello"` in it.
 Testing ensures that everything goes down exactly how you planned.
-It's like you're God...but it's probably a little more boring because it's code.

 _Mocha_ is a testing framework.
 At the end of the day, it's the thing that actually runs your tests.
 It's the syntax you use to say "here's what I'm testing, let me set it up, blah blah, blah".